If you’re considering starting an online course business, you may be wondering whether to choose Teachable or Udemy.

-One of the platform’s most useful features is data analytics, which can be integrated with Google Analytics to provide a wealth of information that can be used to improve your business.
+One of the platform’s most valuable features is data analytics, which can be integrated with Google Analytics to provide a wealth of information that can be used to improve your business.

 With Udemy’s data analytics tools, you can track a wide variety of metrics related to your course’s performance, such as the number of views and enrollments, the percentage of students who complete a course, and the feedback that you receive from learners.

-This data can then be used to gain valuable insights into your business, with the goal of continually improving your course offerings and delivering better results to your students.
+This data can then be used to gain valuable insights into your business, to continually improve your course offerings, and to deliver better results to your students.

 Teachable is an online teaching platform that provides exceptional data analytics features to its users.
-With Teachable, you get access to a comprehensive set of data analytics tools that allow you to track your revenue and generate detailed reports on your student enrollment and engagement levels.
+With Teachable, you can access a comprehensive set of data analytics tools to track your revenue and generate detailed reports on your student enrollment and engagement levels.

 Through Teachable’s data analytics features, you get an in-depth understanding of your students’ behavior, such as where they came from and how they found you.
-This valuable data helps you identify areas in which you need to focus your marketing efforts to attract more students.
+This valuable data helps you identify areas where you must focus your marketing efforts to attract more students.

-If you use Teachable’s Affiliate program, your data is even more detailed.
+Your data is even more detailed if you use Teachable’s Affiliate program.
 You can track the referral sources of your students, including who referred them and whether they are generating revenue for you.